 A Bible Study by Jack Kelley

-The story of the Rich Man and Lazarus is found only in the gospel according to Luke (16:19-31) and is the clearest picture anywhere in Scripture of the afterlife.
-As such it is essential reading for anyone attempting to counter the plethora of “life after death” accounts in Secular and New Age writings as well as the notion of reincarnation found in some cults and Eastern religions.
+The story of the Rich Man and Lazarus is found only in the gospel according to Luke (Luke 16:19-31) and is the clearest picture anywhere in Scripture of the afterlife.
+As such it is essential reading for anyone attempting to counter the plethora of books by believers and non-believers alike who claim to have visited heaven or hell and been sent back.
+It’s also an argument against the eastern notion of reincarnation.

 What’s The Story?

 Here’s a summary of the story.
-A rich man lived in the lap of luxury, while a beggar (Lazarus) languished outside his gate hoping for table scraps.
+A rich man lived in the lap of luxury, while a beggar (Lazarus) languished outside his gate hoping for scraps from his table.
 In due time they both died.
-Angels carried Lazarus to “Abraham’s side (bosom)” a popular Jewish term in that day for the abode of the dead, also called Paradise.
-Jesus promised one of the men being crucified with Him that they would meet there before the end of the day.
+Angels carried Lazarus to “Abraham’s side (bosom)” a popular Jewish term in that day for the abode of the dead.
+The part reserved for believers was also called Paradise.
+Jesus promised one of the men being crucified with Him that they would meet there before the end of the day (Luke 23:43).
 The Hebrew name for this place is Sheol, while the Greeks called it Hades from which the English word Hell is derived.
 The rich man also went there upon dying, but while Lazarus was being comforted, the rich man was in constant torment.
+This tells us he was not a believer.
 Asking Abraham for relief, he was informed that while they were within sight and speaking distance of each other, they were actually in two different areas and there was no way to cross from one to the other.
 (Luke 16:19-26)

-The rich man then asked Abraham to send Lazarus back to warn his brothers, still alive, to change their opinion about the need for a savior (Read ) so as to avoid coming there, but Abraham refused, saying, “They have Moses and the Prophets (the Bible), let them listen to them.”
+The rich man then asked Abraham to send Lazarus back to warn his brothers, still alive, to make sure they came to the place where Lazarus was instead of where he was, but Abraham refused, saying, “They have Moses and the Prophets (the Old Testament), let them listen to them.”
 “No”, said the rich man, “But if someone from the dead goes to them, they will repent.”
 Abraham responded, “If they will not listen to Moses and the Prophets, they will not be convinced even if someone rises from the dead.”
 (Luke 16:27-31)

 What’s The Point?